Zacks Earnings Trends Highlights: JPMorgan, Citigroup and First Republic

 The Finance sector, which dominates the initial phase of each reporting cycle, enjoyed modest upward revisions to estimates in the first two months of the quarter, but estimates started to come down as the regional banking crisis took hold following the Silicon Valley Bank episode.

-The Major Banks industry, which includes JPMorgan JPM and Citigroup C that will kick-start the Q1 reporting cycle for the group on April 14th, is expected to bring in +4.4% more earnings in the period on +13.5% higher revenues.
+The Major Banks industry, which includes JPMorgan JPM and Citigroup C that will kick-start the Q1 reporting cycle for the group this week, is expected to bring in +3.3% more earnings in the period on +12.4% higher revenues.
+The table below shows the Q1 earnings and revenue expectations for the Finance sector's constituent industries.

-Q1 Earnings estimates for JPMorgan and Citigroup haven’t changed much, with the current $3.43 EPS estimate down a hair from $3.44 on March 17th but up from $3.42 on January 13th.
-The current JPM estimate for full-year 2023 has modestly come down.
+Q1 Earnings estimates for JPMorgan and Citigroup haven't changed much, with the current $3.42 EPS estimate down a hair from $3.44 on March 17th but unchanged from where it stood on January 13th.
+For full-year 2023, the Zacks Consensus EPS Estimate has only modestly come down over the past year.

+As with JPMorgan, Q1 estimates for Citigroup haven't come down much.
+But full-year 2023 estimates have declined more notably for Citigroup.

 The First Republic example is by no means representative of the broader regional banks space, but it does go on to show that the profitability picture for parts of the regional banks industry has really taken a hit in the wake of the Silicon Valley development.